Freight Shipping from Akron to Dallas

 How much does it cost to ship freight from Akron to Dallas?

-Full truckload (FTL) rates from Akron, OH to Dallas, TX currently range from $2,847-$3,509 for a standard dry van load over the 1,324-mile route.
+Full truckload (FTL) rates from Akron, OH to Dallas, TX currently range $2,847-$3,509 (roughly $2.16-$2.66 per mile over 1,324 miles).
 LTL shipments typically cost $928-$1,525 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Dallas?